web3privacy/docs/docs/governance/pm.md

 # Project management

-We use [GitHub Projects](https://github.com/orgs/web3privacy/projects/8) for project management and talk once a week in videocall on Jitsi for general alignment.
+We use [GitHub Projects](https://github.com/orgs/web3privacy/projects/8) for coordination & project management and do weekly alignement on Jitsi every Thursday.